 I do love fresh garden tomatoes drenched in olive oil with a pinch of sea salt.
-Hmm… Mozzarella and fresh basil only intensify the taste-bud delight.
+Hmm… Mozzarella and fresh basil only intensify the taste-bud delight of this Caprese dish.

 The ‘cheese-toastie’ hot from the oven using your favorite melting cheese, fresh tomato slices, cracked pepper, and sea salt.
 It is simply amazing!

 It is seasoned perfectly with fresh lemon, olive oil, fresh cracked black pepper, and sea salt.
 Or try drizzling a honey-mustard dressing.